CASA DEL DEÁN

 As the viceregal institutions in central New Spain stabilized, the colonizers’ palaces became more refined and cosmopolitan.
 The masonry walls acquired a plastered finish, lost their crenellations, and acquired more ornamented features, particularly in their main portals, as the plan of Mexico City’s main plaza from 1596 reveals.

-For the most part, sixteenth century urban palaces were built on one or two stories.
+For the most part, sixteenth century urban palaces were built in one or two stories.
 Their rooms were arranged around open courtyards, a main one and one or two service yards at the back of the property.
 Many courtyards in civic and private buildings employed Italianate decorative elements in their configuration, such as classical columns and Roman arches.
 The roofs in Mexico City, Puebla, and other principal cities were flat, allowing them to be used as terraces.

 Stylistically, the palaces of New Spain in this period were in the taste of the late Renaissance, with Plateresque and Mudéjar features and, as Martha Fernández points out, distinctive regional traits.
-These characterizations are drawn from the small number of surviving sixteenth-century palaces in Mexico: the Montejo residence in Mérida; La Casa del que Mató al Animal, in Puebla; the Casa de la Sirena in San Cristóbal, Chiapas; and the Casa del Deán in Puebla, which is the best surviving example of Renaissance architecture from the New Spanish viceregal period.
+These characterizations are drawn from the small number of surviving sixteenth-century palaces in Mexico: the Montejo residence in Mérida; La Casa del que Mató al Animal, in Puebla; the Casa de la Sirena in San Cristóbal de las Casas, Chiapas; and the Casa del Deán in Puebla, which is the best surviving example of Renaissance architecture from the New Spanish viceregal period.

 The Casa del Deán in the City of Puebla